daxin007/TC4-HMM/README.md

 Projet.ipynb has a HMM order 1, a HMM order 2 and two tries to handle noisy insertions and deletions for HMM order 2.

 unsupervise_learning.ipynb is a tentative to implement unsupervised learning for HMMs, but isn't working well as of yet.

+HMM_2order.ipynb is another implementation of a second order HMM with better results, but its code is harder to understand.